josephdrivera/NodeJS_MongoDB_Assignment/README.md

+# 4.2 - Delete By Id and Get By Id
+We are going to develop our next collection, the authors collection.
+We will code for delete by Id.
+We will code for Get by Id.

 # 4.1 - Advanced Features (Validation and more)
 We are introducing advanced features in mongoose.
 We will add validation to your schema.